RDF Surfaces Primer

 Negative surface

-In the same way as a positive surface asserts a logical truth, a negative surface asserts a logical negation.
+In the same way that a positive surface asserts a logical truth, a negative surface asserts a logical negation.
 The examples below will use a sheet of paper with a red border as a negative surface.

 NOT(∃ x : P(x)) ⇔ ∀ x : NOT(P(x))